JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 ```

-You can see that a little more clearly in the screen grab below.
+You can, hopefully, see that a little more clearly in the screen grab below.

 ![terminal-view](/images/terminal-linkerd-mc-link.png)